technologiestiftung/lab-site/README.md

 - macro-text-column.html
 - macro-text.html

-See the example project `source/projects/example-html-project/en/index.html` on how to use them.

 The most common one will be the `macro-image-section-markdown.html` (if you write [M↓]).
 The usage would look like this.